The Ultimate Guide to Raising Chickens for Eggs and Meat

 Choosing the Right Breed

-First things first: not all chickens are created equal.
+Not all chickens are created equal.
 Some are egg-laying machines, while others are more like couch potatoes who prefer lounging in the sun over working hard for their meals.

 If you're looking for eggs, consider breeds like the Rhode Island Red or Leghorn—these girls will keep you stocked with breakfast supplies faster than you can say “omelet.”